Linaro/lava/doc/v2/installing_on_debian.rst

 that any test job using ``fastboot`` requires a single CPU core (not hyperthread) per attached device, as well as at least one core for the base OS. ``armhf`` in particular can struggle to provide enough processing power (CPU or I/O or RAM) for such devices.
-EAch QEMU device can require more RAM than would be available on most 32bit systems.
+Each QEMU device can require more RAM than would be available on most 32bit systems.

 LAVA is routinely used on ``amd64`` and ``arm64`` architectures.